theoremprover-museum/theoremprover-museum.github.io/active/index.md

 This list also contains theorem provers that many assume not to be active anymore.
 Some of the systems get here when I contact the maintainers to donate the code for the museum.
-For instance, I contacted David McAllester (who had not been seen in the ATP community for a decade) about the Ontic theorem prover and I got the somewhat indignant reply *... but Ontic lives!!!!*.
+For instance, I contacted David McAllester (who had not been seen in the ATP community for a decade) about the Ontic theorem prover and I got the somewhat indignant reply *... but Ontic lives!!!!*. pro